scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### User management

 - The user can login to the application.
-Therefor he has to enters his email-address and his password into the login-form.
+Therefore he has to enters his email-address and his password into the login-form.
 If he has no account yet, he can sign up as a new user.

 - For signing up as a new user he has to enter his first and last name, select his gender and give his email-address and a passwort, which has to be at least 6 characters long.
 If any of these informations aren't fill in, an error occurs, which tells the user that he must fill in a valid information.